bnovate/bactoml/README.md

-# BactoML - Bactosense Machine Learning libraries
+# BactoML - Scikit-learn compatible Machine Learning libs for Online Flowcytometry

 * Marie Sadler, Octave Martin, Eliane Roosli, Ilaria Ricchi, Douglas Watson
 * bNovate SA, 2018-2020

 ## Overview

-This python package contains all of our custom machine learning tools.
+This python package contains all of our custom machine learning tools for online flow cytometry.
 They are built for maximum interoperability with Scikit-learn, so the APIs should be familiar to most.
-We provide several modules related to fingerprinting:
+We provide several modules related to
+fingerprinting:

 - **Data loading**: loading of FCS files
 - **Data generation**: generation of FCS files with artificial contaminations